tim-group/scalaquery-play-iteratees/README.md

 Please see branch [0.9.x](https://github.com/youdevise/scalaquery-play-iteratees/tree/0.9.x).

 Status
 ------

-This code is working in production code based on Play 2.0.8, ScalaQuery 0.10.0-M1, on Scala 2.9.2.
+This code is working in production code.
+Questions and pull requests are welcome.
+No support is currently planned for Play 2.1.x at this time.

 Copyright
 ---------